Veradics/english_score/README.md

 Before training, he text data was first preprocessed by removing unnecessary fragments and stopwords, lemmatizing the words, and also transforming the text into numerical features using *the CountVectorizer* and *TfidfTransformer*.
 Then the SGDClassifier algorithm was used with *GridSearchCV* to optimize the hyperparameters.

-**The best achieved f1_score on the test set:** 0.624 \
+**The best achieved f1_score on the test set:** 0.632 \
 **The best achieved f1_score on the train set:** 0.622

+Furthermore, a Streamlit application was developed to facilitate the process of determining the level of difficulty for English language learning in movies by simply uploading an srt file.

 ### Files in directory:
 - `english_score_notebook.ipynb` - notebook with data preprocessing and optimization ML model
+- `app.py` - streamlit application file
+- `sgd_model.pcl` - compressed model
+- `movie_emage.jpg` - image for streamlit application

 ### Used libraries:
-*Pandas, Numpy, Matplotlib, NLTK, SpaCy, Scikit-learn*
+*Pandas, Numpy, Matplotlib, NLTK, SpaCy, Scikit-learn, Pickle, Streamlit*